 With K2View TDM, you can access and move your data as needed in real time, without impacting any of your development or testing teams.
 You can freely view your data holistically with zero impact on any of your teams.
 Lack of interruptions means your systems remain up and running, which, in turn, means less time is spent, and efficiency is increased.

 What if a massive data breach could be practically impossible?
 Admittedly, that may sound like a fairytale, but K2View TDM actually does this.
-Each Digital Entity is encrypted and masked individually, increasing the overall security integrity.
+Each Digital Entity is encrypted individually, and fields containing sensitive information are protected with data masking increasing the overall security integrity.

 The Re-Do Button